Here it is again: the beginning of a new year.

 In 2020, our vision is to continue to advance our offering to meet the complex content challenges of even the largest Content Services customers.
 This means operating at extreme scale, enabling our customers to efficiently and effectively manage billions of objects, both large and small, and multi-petabyte storage requirements.

 Extreme scalability goes beyond high-performance search, storage and retrieval.
-Microservices like viewing/annotations, artificial intelligence, and transformation services must scale independently to deal with peak volumes and workloads.
+Microservices like viewing/annotations, artificial intelligence for content management, and content transformation services must scale independently to deal with peak volumes and workloads.
 Bulk operations must be supported to ingest and update massive volumes of content as they are ported or federated.
 Customers must be able to manage content and storage efficiently and cost effectively, using lower cost cloud storage and archiving options.
 Further, we need to think about how we can leverage alternate, serverless compute capacity for peak-volume processing and CDNs for highly performant, global content delivery.

 Better Decision Making With Smart Content

 Smarter content begins with data.
 Content management has always been about data — the data that helps users to find and retrieve critical information when, where, and how they need it.